prestodb/presto/presto-docs/src/main/sphinx/develop/secrets-manager.rst

 Secrets Manager
 =====================

-Presto supports Custom Secrets Manager Plugins to retrieve secrets from secrets manager implementations of users' choice.
+Presto supports custom secrets manager plugins to retrieve secrets from implementations of users' choice.
-By default, Hashicorp Vault is integrated as part of presto-vault module.
+By default, Hashicorp Vault is integrated as part of the presto-vault module.
 More implementations can be plugged into the framework by extending the Presto SPI.